theodoreb/theodoreb.github.io/_posts/2024-04-05-drupal-infrastructure-innovation.markdown

 `ddev get theodoreb/ddev-frankenphp-drupal && ddev restart` and it should mostly work (with some https problems for now).
 I would love to know what you think, leave a comment or let's chat in #drupal slack.

+If you're interested in [sponsoring] [sponsor] me to work on this or other Drupal things, that would be great!

 [scale]: https://read.theodoreb.net/2022/can-drupal-scale-down.html